oliverwiegers/dotfiles/README.md

 - **Wallpaper**: [Wallpaper
   Flare](https://www.wallpaperflare.com/red-mountains-and-moon-digital-wallpaper-red-mountain-illustration-wallpaper-pu)

-## Installation
+## Usage

 I use the configuration mostly on my Linux systems but partly on a mac for work.
-The install script is OS aware and will only create symlinks for macOS useable software if executed on macOS.
+The install script is OS aware and will only create symlinks for macOS usable software if executed on macOS.

-Furthermore the script will ask wether or not to install configuration files for Vim and Tmux from other repositories listed down below.
+Furthermore the script will ask whether or not to install configuration files for Vim and Tmux from other repositories listed down below.

-The [install.sh](install.sh) wont install any packages, only config files.
+The [install](install) script won't install any packages, only config files.

 The install script will clone the following repos: